COVID-19 Liability

 The Issue

 At the onset of the COVID-19 pandemic, the Department of Homeland Security issued guidance designating certain businesses as critical infrastructure, including the convenience store industry and its supply chain.
-With more than 148,000 convenience stores, the convenience store industry has been committed to staying open during this time of crisis when Americans need them most to provide fuel, food, beverages, over-the-counter medication, and other goods and services.
+With more than 152,000 convenience stores, the convenience store industry committed to staying open during this time of crisis when Americans needed them most to provide fuel, food, beverages, over-the-counter medication, and other goods and services.

-In order to maintain daily operations, convenience retailers have gone to extraordinary lengths to protect both their employees and customers from the spread of the coronavirus.
-Businesses have worked hard to overcome numerous hurdles, such as constantly changing health guidelines and supply shortages.
-They have instituted intensive cleaning and sanitation protocols, provided personnel protective equipment to employees, enacted social distancing, among other measures.
+To maintain daily operations, convenience retailers worked to protect both their employees and customers.
+Businesses worked hard to overcome numerous hurdles, such as constantly changing health guidelines and supply shortages.
+They instituted intensive cleaning and sanitation protocols, provided personnel protective equipment to employees, and enacted social distancing, among other measures.

-Despite their best efforts, these businesses could face exorbitant civil suits alleging that individuals contracted COVID-19 at one of their locations simply because they have been open and operating during the pandemic.
+Despite their best efforts, these businesses could have faced exorbitant civil suits alleging that individuals contracted COVID-19 at one of their locations simply because they were open and operating during the pandemic.

 Retail Impact

-Thousands of COVID-liability cases have been filed to date and this number continues to grow.
-Legal advertising by plaintiffs’ firms has substantially increased since 2020, indicating an uptick in outreach from firms aggressively seeking plaintiffs to bring lawsuits against businesses.
+Thousands of COVID-liability cases had been filed.
+Legal advertising by plaintiffs’ firms substantially increased, indicating an uptick in outreach from firms aggressively seeking plaintiffs to bring lawsuits against businesses.

-The convenience store industry has more than 148,000 convenience stores nationwide, 60 percent of which represent single-store operators.
-Costly and harmful litigation would be crippling to these businesses that are trying to meet the needs of their communities while surviving the economic disruption of the pandemic.
+The U.S. convenience store industry has more than 152,000 convenience stores, of which more than 60% are single-store operators.
+Costly and harmful litigation would have been crippling for the businesses that were trying to meet the needs of their communities while surviving the economic disruption of the pandemic.